 Subconsciously, we create patterns and routines without really meaning to, yet it gives us a sense of security and ease once we have that process down.

 Your bedtime habits, also known as your sleep hygiene, are the same way.
 Research shows creating a wind-down routine is beneficial to your mental, physical, and behavioral health, and has been proven to boost productivity and most importantly, guarantee a good night’s sleep.
-BUt not all of us have healthy sleep hygiene.
-Yep, I’m talking to the person who aimlessly trolls Instagram and Facebook until there eye burn each night they crawl into bed.
+But not all of us have healthy sleep hygiene.
+Yep, I’m talking to the person who aimlessly trolls Instagram and Facebook until their eyes burn each night they crawl into bed.

 However, when it comes to sleep hygiene, there is no one-size-fits-all.
 Evening routines look different for everyone depending on your age, life-stage, and line of work.
 Yet, there are a few basic principles we can all adopt to prepare our minds and bodies for sleep when it comes to bedtime.